Birth Control Pill NYC

-There are many factors that should be considered before deciding if the pill is right for you, including overall health, age, frequency of sexual intercourse, number of sexual partners and whether you desire to have children in the future.
+There are many factors that should be considered before deciding if the pill is right for you, including overall health, age, frequency of sexual intercourse, number of sexual partners and whether you have children planned in the future.

 How Does the Pill Work?